-The Inter-American Convention on International Commercial Arbitration (Panama Convention), adopted in 1975 and which came into force in 1976, is another worthwhile international accord that Caribbean countries should endeavour to adopt with a view to improving their international arbitration infrastructures.
+The Inter-American Convention on International Commercial Arbitration (the Panama Convention), which was adopted in 1975 and came into force in 1976, is another worthwhile international accord that Caribbean countries should endeavour to adopt with a view to improving their international arbitration infrastructures.
 Currently, the Dominican Republic is the only Caribbean party to the Panama Convention.

-Considering that numerous Caribbean territories have aspirations of becoming hubs for not only regional but also international arbitration, whereby they wish to become attractive to Latin American Countries, in modernising their arbitration rules, these territories should consider joining the Panama Convention, lodging a reservation similar to that of the US.
-That reservation limits the Panama Convention to arbitration agreements in which the majority of the parties are citizens of states members of the Panama Convention and the OAS, unless the parties agree of the Panama Convention agreements, the New York Convention would apply.
+Considering that numerous Caribbean territories have aspirations of becoming hubs for not only regional but also international arbitration, whereby they wish to become attractive to Latin American countries, in modernising their arbitration rules, those territories should consider joining the Panama Convention, lodging a reservation similar to that of the United States.
+That reservation limits the Panama Convention to arbitration agreements in which the majority of the parties are citizens of member states of the Panama Convention and the Organization of American States, unless the parties agree otherwise.

-Adoption of this convention is likely to see an influx of disputes to the region from Latin America as these countries are more likely to trust arbitration under this treaty.
-Thus, especially for jurisdictions aiming to position themselves as international arbitration centres, whose key market will be Latin America, it has been suggested that that it was the Panama Convention which shifted the traditional hostility away from international arbitration in Latin America.
+For other arbitration agreements, the New York Convention would apply.
+Adoption of the Convention is likely to see an influx of disputes to the region from Latin America as those countries are more likely to trust arbitration under this treaty; thus, especially for jurisdictions aiming to position themselves as international arbitration centres, whose key market will be Latin America, it has been suggested that it was the Panama Convention that shifted the traditional hostility away from international arbitration in Latin America.